 Keep your family safe by preparing in advance for a wildfire.

 - Put together a grab-and-go emergency kit.

 - Know what to do if you are asked to evacuate.
 Ensure you have included evacuation in your household emergency plan.
 Use the evacuation plan tool to ensure you have included all the information you need in your plan and that you know your evacuation zone and closest central muster point.

 - Keep your vehicle's fuel tank at least half full during wildfire season.

 - Know where to get emergency information and updates.
 Stay informed.

 Emergency Management BC has released a new Wildfire Preparedness Guide that provides information on what to do before, during and after a wildfire, and includes advice on protecting your property, managing stress and coping with smoke.

 During a wildfire

-- Monitor whistler.ca for updates or tune to local radio station 102.1 Mountain FM for information on the fire and possible road closures.
+- Listen to 102.1 Mountain FM and 101.5 Whistler FM for information about the fire and possible road closures.